OPPCONCERNED SHEEP BREEDERS SOCIETY

 Of more than 30 ELISAs noted for detection of OPP/CAE, ‘Elitest’ is the only one validated to standards of the World Organization for Animal Health (OIE).
 This test was developed through a collaborative effort by laboratories in the UK, Spain, Italy and Belgium, and is used in control and eradication programs worldwide, including Ontario and Minnesota.

-‘Elitest’ is now offered by the University of Minnesota Veterinary Diagnostic Laboratory with a fee of $6.25 per sample and no out-of-state surcharge.
+‘Elitest’ is now offered by the University of Minnesota Veterinary Diagnostic Laboratory with a fee of $6.25 per sample plus a $10 accession fee for each lot submitted.
+No out-of-state surcharge.
 Submit 1 ml of serum for this test.

 — Our Newest Members —